the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 For clear communication with volunteers, we:
 - **provided an availability form** for volunteers to fill in, indicating specific sessions or hours they could help, what they would like to do, and their own accessibility requirements.
 - **hosted an on-boarding call** to talk through the agenda and highlight the parts of the day where we would require help from volunteers.
-- **created a dedicated volunteer's Slack channel**, so that volunteers could ask questions relating to the event, and we could easily deal with any trouble shooting during the event.
+- **created a dedicated volunteer's Slack channel**, so that volunteers could ask questions relating to the event, and we could easily deal with any troubleshooting during the event.
-- [**created a final volunteer's task form**](), so that all volunteers had been assigned tasks before the event began
+- [**created a final volunteer's task form**](https://hackmd.io/c2AnZHeRRtWaA_QRwobjsQ), so that all volunteers had been assigned tasks before the event began

 (er-datahazardscasestudy-organising-catering)=